egemenimre/opticks/docs/models/sharpness_pt2.md

 ## Diffusion MTF

-Crosstalk in the detector due to electronics, see chap 13 pg 404 of a Sys eng approach [^3]
+This is similar to a crosstalk in the detector due to electronics, see chap 13 pg 404 of a Sys eng approach [^3].

+In the absence of any better information, it can be taken as a 90% constant reduction to the MTF.

 TBW